-These procedures are to be followed for a battery that does not meet capacity or if the end of charge cell voltage was less than 1.55V during the final charge.
+These procedures are to be followed for a battery that does not meet capacity or if the end of charge cell voltage < 1.55V during the final charge.
 Refer to Figure 1004 flow chart.

-- NOTE: For a new battery or one removed from the aircraft that has not passed capacity after doing the Special Testing more than 3 times, it is recommended to replace noncompliant cells with new Saft cells (100 or 100A), refer to All cell replacement recommendation. - NOTE: For battery from long-term storage, several complete charge/discharge cycles may be needed to restore performance. - (1) Special testing decision
+NOTE: For a new battery or one removed from the aircraft that has not passed capacity after doing the Special Testing more than 3 times, it is recommended to replace noncompliant cells with new Saft cells (100 or 100A), refer to All cell replacement recommendation in REPAIR.

+NOTE: For battery from long-term storage, several complete charge/discharge cycles may be needed to restore performance.

+(1) Special testing decision

-For a battery with < 100% capacity, start at Low capacity (Special testing) below.
-Otherwise, for a battery with any cell voltage less than 1.55V start at Supplementary test below.
+For a battery with < 100% capacity, do Low capacity (Special testing).
+Otherwise for a battery with any cell voltage < 1.55V, do Supplementary test.

-- (2) Low capacity (Special testing - (a) Loosen (do not remove) all 1⁄4 turn vent valves (200) and fully charge the battery as outlined in Charge section. - (b) For a battery containing any cell voltage less than 1.55V during the final charge do Supplementary test below, otherwise do Capacity test (Special testing) below.
+- (2) Low capacity (Special testing - (a) Loosen, but do not remove all 1⁄2 turn vent valves (200) and fully charge the battery as outlined in Charge section. - (b) For a battery containing any cell with voltage < 1.55V during the final charge, do Supplementary test.
+Otherwise, do Capacity test (Special testing).